john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 ----------
 ```

 Rogue was the start of it all.
 (Not really, look up "Colossal Cave Adventure".)
 It is a tile-based, text-only, procedurally-generated, RPG where you delve dungeons, fight evil monsters, and collect treasure.
 The goal is to get to the bottom of the dungeon to find a thing.
 It is a quintessential classic.
-These days, you're probably better off playing NetHack or Angband.
-I can't say I've played the original "Rogue" much, as NetHack and Angband have had years of growth and improvment starting from Rogue.
-But I still feel like Rogue is an easier game to learn, and feels a lot less stressful than the two more hardcore versions.
+These days, you're probably better off playing NetHack or Angband; Rogue was a one-off game but NetHack and Angband are alive and well.
+The major reasons to play Rogue are: (1) historical, and (2) it is far less complex than Angband and NetHack.

 * [Play Online](https://archive.org/details/msdos_Rogue_1983)
 * [Rogue on RogueBasin](http://www.roguebasin.com/index.php?title=Rogue)
 * [Wikipedia](https://en.wikipedia.org/wiki/Rogue_%28video_game%29)
 * [Rogue Commands](http://www.nongnu.org/gmoria/moria.html#Commands) - Which button is what

 These days you can play Rogue on your phone (with or without graphics).
-I think the controls are a bit awkward to get used to on most version, so I'm still looking for the best.
+There are a lot of options out there on iOS and Android, but the controls are a bit iffy on all of them and I haven't found one I love yet.

 * [Rogue on the iOS App Store](https://itunes.apple.com/us/app/rogue/id298113808?mt=8)
 * [Rogue for Android](https://play.google.com/store/apps/details?id=jp.android.ytmtsoft.game.rogue)